UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 Universal Studios Japan offers a wide range of rides and attractions.
 There's something to cater to every theme park taste.

-So, when I had the opportunity to visit the park again recently, it was with a sense of excitement at getting the chance to try out the latest rides and attractions (Harry Potter and Minions).
-And to revisit a few old favourites (Spider-Man, Terminator 2).
+So, when I had the opportunity to visit the park again recently, it was with a sense of excitement at getting the chance to try out the latest rides and attractions, and to revisit a few old favourites.

 Minions Park Universal Studios Japan USJ The Real Japan Rob Dyer